d0k3/GodMode9/README.md

 If you are a developer and you are building this, you may also just run `make release` to get a nice, release-ready package of all requried files.
 To build __SafeMode9__ (a bricksafe variant of GodMode9, with limited write permissions) instead of GodMode9, compile with `make SAFEMODE=1`.
 To switch screens, compile with `make SWITCH_SCREENS=1`.
 For additional customization, you may choose the internal font via `make FONT=6X10`, `make FONT=ACORN`, `make FONT=GB` or `make FONT=ORIG`.
 Further customization is possible by hardcoding `aeskeydb.bin` (just put the file into the data folder when compiling).
 A standalone script runner is compiled by providing `autorun.gm9` inside the data folder.

-To build a .firm signed with SPI boot keys (for ntrboothax and the like), run `make ntrboot`.
+To build a .firm signed with SPI boot keys (for ntrboot and the like), run `make ntrboot`.
 You may need to rename the output files if the ntrboot installer you use uses hardcoded filenames.
 Some features such as boot9 / boot11 access are not currently available from the ntrboot environment.

 ## Write permissions system